YoavWeller/YoavWeller/README.md

 ### Hi there 👋

-Hey, I'm Yoav Weller - a junior-level data analyst with one year of experience working in laboratories at the Technion and Ben Gurion universities; while completing my B.A. in Psychology and management at Ben Gurion university.
+Hey, I'm Yoav Weller - a junior-level data analyst with one year of experience working in laboratories at the Technion and Ben Gurion universities; while completing my B.A. in Psychology and Management at Ben Gurion University.

 ## 📄 Favorite Languages and Tools:
 * PYTHON
-* R
 * SQL
 * Tableau

 ## Projects:
-Currently, I've got three projects on my portfolio.
-While each one of them has a separate readme file, here is a short explanation on each one:
+Currently, I've got two projects on my portfolio.
+While each one of them has a separate readme file, here is a short explanation of each one:
-1. [Emotion Analysis](https://github.com/LolipopnJoker/Movies_Emotion_Analysis) - Analyzing the correlation between movies' profits and the emotions in their script.
-This project demonstrates combining multiple data sources; cleaning and preparing the data, and performing both emotion analysis as well as correlation analysis.
+1. [Tennis EDA Analysis](https://github.com/YoavWeller/Tennis_Analysis) - This project examines the crucial metrics around first serves, analyzing the differences between match winners and losers using an exploratory data analysis approach.
+I uncover patterns in serve percentages and effectiveness, providing insights into the pivotal role the first serve plays in determining match outcomes.
+This is the main project in my portfolio.
-2. [Happiness and Corruption Project](https://github.com/LolipopnJoker/Happiness_and_Corruption_Dashboard) - Since 2015 the [World Happiness Report](https://worldhappiness.report/) is published annually, ranking the happiness of countries all over the world.
+2. [Happiness and Corruption Dashboard](https://github.com/YoavWeller/Happiness_and_Corruption_Dashboard) - Since 2015 the [World Happiness Report](https://worldhappiness.report/) has been publishing annually, ranking the happiness of countries all over the world.
 In this project, I created a dashboard depicting aggregated data from the 2015 to 2020 World Happiness Reports.
-3. [Inventory Project](https://github.com/LolipopnJoker/Inventory_Project) - Inventory management systems are widely used in retail and eCommerce businesses, allowing them to get insights on some of the business performances.
-With this in mind, I created a clone of a generic inventory management system database in MySQL.
-Furthermore, I created several Python scripts that automatically populate random data and insert it into the database.
-The last thing I plan to add to this project is a dashboard connected to the database.
-My main goal in this project was to sharpen my understanding of the data pipeline – from users who enter the data into the system (mimicked by the Python scripts), to connecting the database to Tableau and building the dashboard.